worthpointlabs/terratest/docs/_docs/04_community/contributing.md

 #### Validate the Pull Request for Azure Platform

-If you're contributing code for the [Azure Platform](https://azure.com), please follow the below guidelines after [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).
+If you're contributing code for the [Azure Platform](https://azure.com) and if you have and active _Azure subscription_, it's recommended to follow the below guidelines after [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).
 If you're contributing code for any other platform (e.g., AWS, GCP, etc), you can skip these steps.

+> Once the PR has `Azure` tag and _Approved_, following pipeline will run automatically on an active Azure subscription, which [Microsoft](https://microsoft.com) provides.

-We have a separate CI pipeline for Azure code.
+We have a separate CI pipeline for _Azure_ code.
 To run it on a forked repo:

 1. Run the following [Azure Cli](https://docs.microsoft.com/cli/azure/) command on your preferred Terminal to create Azure credentials and copy the output: